-- The Pax Sustainable Allocation Fund returned 3.95% in the first quarter, outperforming its benchmark (60% S&P500/40% Bloomberg Barclays US Aggregate Bond Index∼) which returned 2.31%, while modestly underperforming its peer group index, the Morningstar 50%-70% Equity Allocation, which returned 4.21%.
+- The Pax Sustainable Allocation Fund returned -6.2% in the first quarter, underperforming its blended benchmark (60% S&P500/40% Bloomberg Barclays US Aggregate Bond Index) which returned -5.1% and its peer group index, the Morningstar 50%-70% Equity Allocation, which returned -4.6%.

-- The Pax Sustainable Allocation Fund Institutional Class maintained its 4-star Overall Morningstar Rating based on risk-adjusted returns in the Morningstar Allocation 50%-70% Equity category (641 peers) for the period ending March 31, 2021, which we believe is reflective of both its strong performance and risk management.1 The Fund’s institutional class performance ranks in the 12th percentile (out of 641 funds) over the 3-year and 20th percentile (out of 574 funds) for 5-year period ending March 31, 2020 based on average annual returns within the Morningstar Allocation 50%-70% Equity category.2
+- The Pax Sustainable Allocation Fund Institutional Class maintained its 4-star Overall Morningstar Rating for the period ending March 31, 2022, which we believe is reflective of the Fund’s enduring risk-adjusted returns in the Morningstar Allocation 50%-70% Equity category (660 peers).
+The Fund’s institutional share class received a 5-star Morningstar Rating for the 3-year period ending March 31, 2022, in the Morningstar Allocation 50%-70% Equity category (660 peers)1.
+The Fund’s institutional share class ranks in the 13th percentile (out of 660 funds) for the 3-year period and in the 20th percentile (out of 603 funds) for the 5-year period ending March 31, 2022, in the Morningstar Allocation 50%-70% Equity category2.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception3|

 |Pax Sustainable Allocation Fund - Institutional Class||-0.11||-6.19||-6.19||4.36||12.16||10.02||8.58||8.52|

 |60% S&P 500 Index / 40% Bloomberg Barclays US Aggregate Bond Index||1.12||-5.07||-5.07||7.50||12.14||10.59||9.76||-|